Nordic presence in Portugal

 Corridor footprint

-Why this matters
+Why this matters for the corridor

 Thinking about entering Portugal?